hageslel/building_blockchains/README.md

 - Launch a terminal window (GitBash) and navigate to your Blockchain-Tools folder (created in the above install instructions).
 - Unlock node1 (named jnode1 in this network) with the command below.

-  - Node 1 unlock command: ./geth --datadir jnode1 --unlock "SEALER_ONE_ADDRESS" --mine --rpc --allow-insecure-unlock
+  * ./geth --datadir jnode1 --unlock "SEALER_ONE_ADDRESS" --mine --rpc --allow-insecure-unlock
   - This command accesses node 1 (named jnode1 in this network) with --datadir, plugs in the sealer address of that specific node, designates the node as a mining node (--mine command), and directs the system where to process and return results (--rpc command).

 - Unlock node2 (named jnode2 in this network) with the command below.